Scalingo/documentation/_posts/languages/python/2015-02-17-getting-started-with-django.md

 DATABASES = { 'default': dj_database_url.config() }
 ```

-This has no effect on the default behaviour, if no `DATABASE_URL` has been set,
+This has no effect on the default behavior.
+If no `DATABASE_URL` has been set,
 the application will fallback on your development backend, sqlite3.
-However,
+However, we
-we advise you to use the same database in development and in production to ensure
+advise you to use the same database in development and in production to ensure
-bugfree migrations.
+bug free migrations.

 ### Static file serving

-`myapp/settings.py`:
+`my-app/settings.py`:

 ```python
 STATIC_ROOT = 'staticfiles'